 Many people associate power measured in Watts with volume.
 However, power impacts so many other things, which are far more important.
 Before we get to that, let’s take a look at how the power is supplied to the speakers.
 There are two types out there.
 We have active and passive units.
 Active speakers are the ones that have a built in amplifier, meaning that they require no external amplification.
 Passive speakers are the complete opposite.
 In order to run those, you will have to get a stand-alone amp.

 Active monitors are more or less the norm.
 If we look deeper into this type of speaker, we will find that there are models with one amp per cabinet, as well as those with two or three amps.
 Generally speaking, cheaper models will only have a single amp to push both transducers.
 Once you start moving into more high-end stuff, you will see dedicated amplifiers for each transducer.
 Having a pair of dedicated amps gets you more transparency and definition as each amp only has to drive a single transducer.

 Let’s get back to power.
 If you have a small, home studio, 20 Watts of power will get you more than enough volume.
 However, going with a more powerful set is beneficial even though you don’t need any more volume.
 What that extra wattage gives is headroom.
 In other words, how far you can push the speaker before it starts distorting.

 One of the most overlooked aspects of working with speakers, especially this particular type, is proper positioning.
 Unlike standard bookshelf speakers, studio monitors are majority near field.
-All this means is that they produce best results when the user is a meter or two away from the speaker.
+All this means is that they produce great results when the user is a meter or two away from the speaker.
 The further out you go, less definition you’ll get.